maria901/rsppmp3_v27/readme.txt

 If you want to see a Libav problem that can crash our DLL just try to play a flv file with an id3 v2 tag, soon we will fix it or create a workaround (how Ricardo?)

-No subtitles support for the moment ( we need free time to add this, then wait)
+Partial subtitles support for the moment (we need free time to add this, then wait)

 Can select any audio track for playback (sic..., don't believe on it) but only the first video track for the moment, it will be extended soon